soberwp/models/README.md

 }
 ```

 Bonus: `"active": false` stops the taxonomy from being created.
+Default is set to true.

 ## Updates